Sartorius muscle

-The sartorius muscle (/sɑːrˈtɔːriəs/) is the longest muscle in the human body.
+The sartorius muscle (/sɑːrˈtɔːriəs/), historically known as couturier (French for "tailor"), is the longest muscle in the human body.
 It is a long, thin, superficial muscle that runs down the length of the thigh in the anterior compartment.

 Structure

 The sartorius muscle originates from the anterior superior iliac spine, and part of the notch between the anterior superior iliac spine and anterior inferior iliac spine.
 It runs obliquely across the upper and anterior part of the thigh in an inferomedial direction.

 It passes behind the medial condyle of the femur to end in a tendon.
 This tendon curves anteriorly to join the tendons of the gracilis and semitendinosus muscles in the pes anserinus, where it inserts into the superomedial surface of the tibia.

 Its upper portion forms the lateral border of the femoral triangle, and the point where it crosses adductor longus marks the apex of the triangle.
 Deep to sartorius and its fascia is the adductor canal, through which the saphenous nerve, femoral artery and vein, and nerve to vastus medialis pass.